ThalesGroup/promi/CONTRIBUTING.md

 # Contributing

-The code is licensed under the MIT (see LICENSE for details).
+The code is licensed under the Thales Non Production License Agreement (see LICENSE for details).

 First of all, thanks for contributing!